vmaaik/vmaaik.github.io/_posts/2018-8-2-AWS-101-Elastic-Cache.md

 Because memcached is designed as a pure caching solution with no persistence, ElastiCache manges memcached nodes as a pool that can grow and shrink, similar to an Amazon EC2 Auto Scaling Group.
 Individual nodes are expandable, and ElasticCahce provides additional capabilities here, such as automatic node replacement and Auto Discovery.

 Mamcached - Use Cases
-- if the object caching is your primary goal, for example to offload your database,
+- if the **object caching is your primary goal**, for example to offload your database,
-- if you interested simple caching model as possible,
+- if you interested **simple caching model as possible**,
 - running large cache nodes, and require multi-threaded performance with utilization of multiple cores
-- if you want to scale your cache horizontally as you grow.
+- if you want to **scale your cache horizontally** as you grow.

 Redis - Use Cases
-- more advanced data types, such as lists, hashes, sets
+- more **advanced data types, such as lists, hashes, sets**
-- sorting and ranking datasets in memory, such as with leader-boards
+- doing **sorting and ranking datasets in memory**, such as with leader-boards
-- if persistence of key store is important
+- if **persistence** of key store is important
-- if you want to use multiple AWS Availability ZOnes with fail-over.
+- if you want to use multiple AWS Availability zones with fail-over **Multi-AZ**
+- Pub/sub capabilities are needed.

 **Exam tip** - if in scenario is leader-board always chose Redis